NicJC/wyrfraym/content/posts/Linear Regression/Linear_Regression.md

 <script src="https://gist.github.com/NicJC/5302e589db0affc9443f132835cfc8b1.js"></script>

 ### We run a summary statistic on this and observe that there are some significant predictors, (***), and many that aren't really useful.
 The adjusted r squared, or the coefficient of determination is very low too.
-This tells us that the predictors don't explain the data very well.
+This tells us that the predictors don't explain the variation in the data very well.

 <img src="/posts/Linear Regression/Linear_Regression_files/lm1summary.png" alt="" width="100%" height="100%"/>